A-Koufakou/Emotion-Dataset-Study-NLP/DatasetDetails.md

 - collected Spanish comments and reactions from Facebook for popular news portals in Argentina in 2016-2019.
 - Labels: distant supervision.
 They only kept comments with reactions love, haha, angry, and sad (these were actual reactions on Facebook).
 Out of these (over one million) comments, a sample of 247 comments were manually tagged by psychologists.

+**FEEL-IT**
+- Authors: Bianchi et al.
+- Description: Collected Italian tweets in 2020 without using specific terms.
+- Labels: Two of the authors annotated about 2 thousand tweets with four emotions: anger, fear, joy, sadness.

 **github-emotion-love**
 - Authors: Mia Mohammad Imran, Yashasvi Jain, Preetha Chatterjee, Kostadin Damevski
 - Size: 1,719 GitHub comments